-Reading Group Guide
+Reading Group Guide to Goblin Secrets

 By William Alexander With a sure hand, William Alexander here creates a wholly convincing world of mechanized soldiers, chicken-legged grandmothers, sentient rivers, and goblin actors.
 In that uncertain landscape, young Rownie learns the mysterious craft of masking to search for both his brother and his own story, unaware that the solution to these searches may be the salvation of his city.
 Alexander's world is one of possessiveness—and true love—brilliantly revealing our own selves by holding up our masks.

 —Citation by the Judges of the 2012 National Book Award About the Book

 Rownie, the youngest in Graba the witchworker's household of stray children, escapes and goes looking for his missing brother.
 Along the way he falls in with a troupe of theatrical goblins and learns the secret origins of masks.
 Now Graba's birds are hunting him in the Southside of Zombay, the Lord Mayor's guards are searching for him in Northside, and the River between them is getting angry.
 The city needs saving—and only the goblins know how.
 Discussion Questions

 Please use examples from the text to support your answers.